 How do I get started?

-The first step is to take impressions of your upper and lower teeth so SmilePath’s dentists and orthodontists can take a look at your teeth and determine whether they can provide the results you want.
+The first step is to take impressions of your upper and lower teeth so SmilePath’s dental team can take a look at your teeth and determine whether they can provide the results you want.

 How long will it take?

-If you select SmilePath’s all-day aligners, you’ll likely wear them for 6-11 months, depending on the specific alignment problems with your teeth.
-If you choose their nighttime option, your typical alignment time will be between 8-12 months.
+If you select SmilePath’s all-day aligners, you’ll likely wear them for 4–6 months, depending on the severity of your misalignment.
+Their nighttime-only option takes longer, since you’ll wear your aligners for less time per day.